marcolatella/SecRetAddress/README.md

 ## Install GCC

-The plugin was tested on an Ubuntu 20.04 machine
+The plugin was tested on an Ubuntu 20.04 machine.

+First of all install GCC compiler:

 ```
 sudo apt update